cyberark/conjur-google-cloud-marketplace/CONTRIBUTING.md

 you will need:

 - A development host with Docker server running.
 - A Kubernetes platform on which to deploy the application and test containers.
 For building and testing, this does not need to be a Google Kubernetes Engine (GKE) cluster.
-- A Docker registry to which to push images.
-This can be either:
-  - A Dockerhub registry, or...
-  - Access to the `conjur-cloud-launcher-onboard` GCP project, which provides access to the `gcr.io/conjur-cloud-launcher-onboard` Google Cloud Registry (GCR).
+- Access to a Google Cloud Registry (GCR) account.
+If you have access to the `conjur-cloud-launcher-onboard` GCP project, then this will provide you with access to the `gcr.io/conjur-cloud-launcher-onboard` GCR registry.
 To test if you have access to this GCP project, try browsing to this location: https://console.cloud.google.com/home/dashboard?project=conjur-cloud-launcher-onboard

 ### Prerequisites for Publishing to Google Marketplace